Left at Albuquerque

 A new motif sounded faintly in the back of Daffy’s mind, something…vaguely familiar, actually, with a lot of low, smoky saxophone and a heavy noir feel.
 He knew what he could expect if this were a detective picture, but what could he expect now?

 The figure that stepped in through the door certainly merited the saxophone.
 She had legs, as they said, that went all the way to the floor, a pair of black high heels and silk stockings covering them.
-They disappeared into a wasp-waisted suit with wide shoulder pads and a pencil skirt, good quality but at least fifty years out of fashion, with a pencil skirt, a fitted jacket, and a ruffled blouse, her hands encased in a pair of black kid gloves.
+They disappeared into a wasp-waisted suit, good quality but at least fifty years out of fashion, with a pencil skirt, a fitted jacket with wide shoulder pads sharp enough to kill, and a ruffled blouse, her hands encased in a pair of black kid gloves.
 The long, thick hair was glossy but faded to a soft bluish silver, topped with a wide black hat with a black lace veil and a white ribbon around the crown.
 You could have been forgiven for believing she was in a black-and-white cartoon, except that her skin was a creamy peach still, her plump lips painted a rich, vibrant red, and her eyes shadowed in a deep purple.

 Daffy rose to his feet, astonished.
 “Jeththica?
 Jeththica Rabbit, ith that you?”